-ATTACHMENT A - REVENUES AND EXPENDITURES GOVERNMENTAL FUNDS
+ATTACHMENT A - REVENUES AND EXPENDITURES GOVERNMENTAL FUNDS 2017-2022 Analysis in 000's

 The Operating and Maintenance costs listed on Attachment A represent the departmental expenditures of the general fund and are detailed in Attachment B below.
-The salary and benefits charged to the capital project funds are included as Admin & Engineering expenditures on line 20 of Attachment A. The project specific expenditures are netted with the project specific revenues such as grants and bond proceeds and the net use or (source) of resources is listed for each capital project fund.
+The salary and benefits charged to the capital project funds are included as Admin & Engineering expenditures on line 27 of Attachment A. The project specific expenditures are netted with the project specific revenues such as grants and bond proceeds and the net use or (source) of resources is listed for each capital project fund on line 34 through line 42.